L-1B Visa To Green Card: Everything You Need To Know

 EB-2 National Interest Waiver (NIW) Green Card

-The National Interest Waiver (NIW) is a provision under the EB-2 green card which has a different process from the regular EB-2 visa.
-Getting a National Interest Waiver means that the requirements to find a U.S. employer and PERM labor certification processing will be waived for qualified applicants.
-This means you can sponsor yourself by submitting your petition directly to the USCIS without being sponsored by an employer.
+The National Interest Waiver (NIW) is a provision under the EB-2 green card that has a different, much faster process relative to the regular EB-2 visa.
+Getting an EB-2 National Interest Waiver (NIW) means that the following requirements are waived:

 An L-1B holder seeking an EB-2 NIW green card must be able to prove that waiving the PERM labor certification process will be in the interest of the United States.
 In other words, the applicant’s endeavor in the U.S. will benefit the country.

-To qualify for an NIW, you must meet the above EB-2 requirements.
-In addition to those, you must also demonstrate that you meet the following three National Interest Waiver requirements:
+To qualify for an NIW, you must meet all the EB-2 requirements.
+In addition to those, you must also demonstrate that you meet the following National Interest Waiver requirements:

 Though the EB-2 NIW may be more stringent compared to the regular EB-2 application requirements, it has many advantages if you meet the criteria.
-Apart from the opportunity to self-petition, the process may also be faster as you will not need to undergo the PERM labor certification, which usually takes 8 months to complete.
-However, premium processing will not be available for an NIW petition, so your processing time may remain unchanged.
+Apart from the opportunity to self-petition, the process is much faster as you do not need to undergo the lengthy PERM labor certification, which usually takes over a year to complete.

 EB-3 Green Card